KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

 At the layer of Theon,
-the first boundary — consciousness begins,
+the first boundary — awareness begins.

+Spirit is present as undivided Motive Infinity,
+but not yet differentiated.

+At Morgis / Sophis (DP / DL),
-and Spirit bifurcates:
+Spirit bifurcates:

 - **Into Soul** — the emotive resonance
 - **Into Mind** — the structural reflection